 At this point, you may start working on the boards to make them of the same sizes.
 For this, you’ll be needing a circular saw.
 Just for extra protection, I recommend wearing safety glasses during this process.

 It won’t add to the functionality, but putting trims in your ground level deck will always be a wise choice.
 Not only does it elevate the looks, but it also covers the unnecessary edges of the ground contact wood you used.

 Step #6: Add Stairs/Elevation to the Deck

 Although not mandatory, you can install a few flights of steps into your ground level deck.
 However, you should decide on how many or high the elevation will be because additional footings may be necessary to accomplish this.
-If you’re not keen on that, our experts suggest putting stringers from the deck joist with angle brackets.
+If you’re not keen on that, I suggest putting stringers from the deck joist with angle brackets.

 Step #7: Fill the Gaps and Smoothen the Surface